Finding the Best Places to Retire Since 2006!

 Is Florida Considered Tax Friendly for Retirement?
 Yes

 Cons: The tornado risk is 105% greater than the national average.

-Notes: Floral City has grown by 85% in the last decade or two but has little racial diversity.
-Most of the basics can be found here, but residents often travel to Inverness, 10 miles away, for further shopping and services.
+Notes: Floral City has maintained its population during the last decade.
+Home prices have increased 1% since last year.
+Most of the basics can be found here, but residents often travel to Inverness, 10 miles away, for more shopping and services.